 Collections snapshot

-command that will generate a full snapshot of
+command generates a full snapshot of your current collections

 pb_migrations